pauline-soutrenon/challenge_evalllm2025_combined_approach/README.md

 Then, the Python script `plot_document_graphes.py` can be used to generate a network graph for each event in every document (i.e., one graph per document-event pair).
 This step is limited to the training data, since entities and their labels are not available in the test dataset.
 The resulting images are saved in the `training_data__images/documents_graphes/` directory.
 A .txt file is also created, containing the number of entities for each event.

 ## Combined approach
+Combined approach pipeline can be found in the `combined_approach_pipeline/` folder.

 ### Workflow
 ![Combined approach workflow](documentation/combined_approach_workflow_en.png)

 The following steps will be performed:
-1. NER with Camembert bio GLiNER with a simplified list of labels
+1. **NER with Camembert bio GLiNER** and a simplified list of labels
-2. Fine-grained classification with LLM to refine labels previously predicted (for train data, it is possible to do a mapping to have some results)
+2. **Fine-grained classification with LLM** to specify labels previously predicted (for train data, it is possible to do a mapping to have results)
+3. **NER post-processing** to :
-3. NER post-processing: correct start and end positions if needed and remove duplicates entities
+    - correct start and end positions if needed ;
-4. RE with LLM
-5. NER postprocessing
+    - retrieve all mentions of the same entity in the text ;
+    - add unique ids ;
+    - handle the non-overlapping of entities.
+4. **NER results exploration**
+5. **RE with LLM**
+6. **RE postprocessing**

 ### Installation
 1. Create a Conda environment or a venv: